e-gov/GovSSO-Test/README.md

 **idp** - Foreign country (CA) identity provider configuration for eIDAS authentication tests.

-**taraservice** - login service configuration for specific node, used for connecting to the authentication service
+**taraservice** - login service configuration used for connecting to the authentication service

 | Parameter                               | Default                                           | Description                                            |
 |-----------------------------------------|---------------------------------------------------|--------------------------------------------------------|